rolthund/BidWars/README.md

 *This is what happens if the verification fails.

 ![postman](https://github.com/rolthund/BidWars/blob/main/images/postman.png)
-*List of some endpoinds tested with Postman.
+*List of some endpoints tested with Postman.